December 15, 2023

 6. Gloves

 Gloves keep your hands from going numb, right?
-The temperatures here were so cold and I’m so glad I had even my dinky gloves I bought in Paris on a cold day.
-I chose to leave my ski mittens at home, as they are too bulky, but a pair of Smartwool gloves (which I also left behind because they didn't "match")or Patagonia gloves would be more appropriate.
-This was something I overlooked when choosing what to wear at the European Christmas markets, and I won’t make the mistake again.
+The temperatures at the markets were cold and I’m so glad I brought a couple of pairs with me.
+Even my dinky gloves I bought in Paris on a cold day were better than nothing, but I learned from my first trip and on my second brought more robust choices.
+The three I brought were: leather with cashmere lining, Hestra ski mittens, and Smartwool gloves.
+My first trip I overlooked the importance of this when choosing what to wear at the European Christmas markets, and I didn’t make the mistake again.
 A good pair of gloves aren’t cheap, but you can wear them forever if you get a quality pair.

 Image